The Struggle of Parenting Teenagers: Part Two

 Being a caregiver to a family member is one of the most demanding jobs.
 If you work a job (either outside the home or from home), care for a family, and have other responsibilities, it may feel like you are slowly losing your mind.

 You may be experiencing caregiver stress symptoms.
-Contact our office today to schedule an appointment with a therapist.
+Contact our Christian counselors at Huntington Beach Christian Counseling today to schedule an appointment with a therapist.
 Your therapist will specialize in caregiver support and aging and geriatric issues.
 Call us today.

 Photos: